NadeemNicoR/TeamProjects/docs/_posts/2019-06-25-ISEE-2019-Beta-Prototype.md

 - Combined the income and expense classes into a transaction class.
 User can choose the transaction type from a drop down list.

-- Developed pie and bar charts that can be filtered by categories, amount and date to give a better visualization of user's spendings.
+- Developed pie and bar charts that can be filtered by categories, amount and date to give a better visualization of user's spending.

 - Entered the enable pin toggle button in settings.